Abandoned & Little-Known Airfields:

 and listed the services available as flight instruction & plane rental.

-the airport appeared to be well-used, with a total of at least 24 aircraft visible parked outside,
+The airport appeared to be well-used, with a total of at least 24 aircraft visible parked outside,

 A 1998 photo (Copyright Jason McMahon, used with permission, via Jason Evart)